-I am a survivor and a storyteller.
+MISU is a survivor and a storyteller.

-They obtained their BA in Studio Art at Chicago State University in 2017.
+They obtained their BA in Studio Art at Chicago State University.
 They received scholarships quarterly during their undergraduate program based on the strength and merit of their distinctive coursework.
 Since participating in the Art Institute of Chicago's Andrew W. Mellon Undergraduate Curatorial Summer Academy, they have explored independent fine arts curatorial opportunities.

-During their undergraduate career they have exhibited at several galleries in cities such as Chicago, IL, Oshkosh, WI and Acme, MI as well as receiving numerous honorable mentions for their photography work.
+They have exhibited at several galleries in cities such as Chicago, IL, Oshkosh, WI and Acme, MI as well as receiving numerous honorable mentions for their photography work.
 Their budding art practice is continually driven by community engagement, deeply situated introspection, and the research of tangible and ephemeral materiality in quotidian rituals.

 They currently live and work in Chicago, IL.